patriciogonzalezvivo/thebookofshaders/13/README.md

 By doing the last to excersize you have manage to "modulate" a sine wave, and you just create AM (amplitud modulated) and FM (frequency modulated) waves.
 Congratulations!

 Another interesting property of waves is their ability to add up.
-Add the following lines to the previus example and pay atention how the frequencies and amplitudes change conform we add different waves.
+Comment/uncomment and tweak the following lines.
+Pay atention on how the frequencies and amplitudes change conform we add different waves.

 <div class="simpleFunction" data="
 float amplitud = 1.;
 float frequency = 1.;
 y = amplitud * sin(x * frequency);
 float t = 0.01*(-u_time*130.0);
 y += sin(x*2.1 + t)*4.5;
 y += sin(x*1.72 + t*1.121)*4.0;
 y += sin(x*2.221 + t*0.437)*5.0;
 y += sin(x*3.1122+ t*4.269)*2.5;
 y *= 0.06;
 "></div>

 * Experiment by changing their values.